brightsg/Dubrovnik/Readme.md

 To run the unit tests simply build and test the Dubrovnik target.
 The unit tests target the pre built managed binary Dubrovnik.UnitTests.exe.

+Two sets of bindings are referenced by the tests and both should pass:

+1. Manually generated.
+2. Auto generated.

+The manual bindings are used during development to establish a pattern to be used for auto generation.
+This has been found to be the best way of extending the auto binding support.

 How Do I Use It?
 ===============